Forget your identification?

 If you do not have proof of identification, you must cancel your order before you complete the transaction.
 It is not possible to cancel an e-ticket once the transaction has been completed.

 Children traveling with a Railrunner are not required to present a proof of identification with a photo.
-However, their name, date of birth and travel date must all be printed on the e-ticket.
+However, their name and travel date must all be printed on the e-ticket.